-The Orchestra’s latest recording, of Vivaldi concertos with Avi Avital, was released by Deutsche Grammophon in 2015.
-Their previous release, featuring Philippe Jaroussky in Porpora arias on the Erato label, received a Grammy nomination.
+The Orchestra’s latest recording, featuring Avi Avital in Vivaldi concertos, was released by Deutsche Grammophon.
+Their previous recording, featuring Philippe Jaroussky in Porpora arias on the Erato label, received a Grammy nomination.
 The 2012 release on Naïve, a pasticcio of Metastasio’s L’Olimpiade featuring the recording premieres of many 18th-century opera arias, was awarded Choc du Monde de la Musique.
 The VBO has an extensive discography with Sony and Deutsche Grammophon.
-Their world-premiere recording of Andromeda liberata for DG was followed by violin concertos with Mr. Carmignola; Vivaldi sinfonias and concertos for strings; Vivaldi motets and arias with soprano Simone Kermes, two discs with Ms. Kožená—Handel arias and Vivaldi arias; Vivaldi violin concertos with Viktoria Mullova and Mr. Carmignola, and Italian arias with Ms. Petibon.
+Their world-premiere recording of Andromeda liberata for DG was followed by violin concertos with Giuliano Carmignola; Vivaldi sinfonias and concertos for strings; Vivaldi motets and arias with soprano Simone Kermes, two discs with Ms. Kožená—Handel arias and Vivaldi arias; Vivaldi violin concertos with Viktoria Mullova and Mr. Carmignola, and Italian arias with Ms. Petibon.
 The Orchestra’s earlier discography on Sony with Mr. Carmignola includes The Four Seasons, previously unrecorded Vivaldi concertos, and a collection of Bach arias featuring Angelika Kirchschlager.
 The Orchestra has also been honored with the Diapason d’Or, Echo Award, and the Edison Award.

 MODIFIED VERSIONS MUST BE APPROVED BY ALLIANCE ARTIST MANAGEMENT.